Jerry Stitt: Assistant Coach (1979–1996)

-Following a brief stint as the Athletics Director at Grand Canyon High School in 1978, Stitt returned to his alma mater Arizona to become the hitting coach as an assistant to Hall of Fame coach Jerry Kindall.
+Following a brief stint as the athletics director at Grand Canyon High School in 1978, Stitt returned to his alma mater Arizona to become the hitting coach as an assistant to Hall of Fame coach Jerry Kindall.

-Stitt experienced immediate success, helping coach the 1979 Wildcats to the College World Series while also setting several Pacific-10 Conference season batting records.
+Stitt experienced immediate success, helping coach the 1979 Wildcats to the College World Series while also setting several Pacific-10 Conference (Pac-10) season batting records.
 The next season in 1980, Arizona would win their second College World Series championship defeating Hawaii in the title game.

-In all, during Stitt's time as an assistant at Arizona the Wildcats would make it to the postseason 8 times, advancing to the College World Series 4 times (1979, 1980, 1985 and 1986) and winning 2 College World Series championships (1980 and 1986).
+In all, during Stitt's time as an assistant at Arizona the Wildcats would make it to the postseason eight times, advancing to the College World Series four times (1979, 1980, 1985 and 1986) and winning two College World Series championships (1980 and 1986).
 Stitt's offenses batted a combined .327 over the course of his assistant coaching career and the Wildcats garnered the highest cumulative batting average in the Pac-10 Southern (commonly called the "Six-Pac") during the 1980s.
-57 position players coached by Stitt were drafted by MLB teams, including most notably: George Arias, Casey Candaele, Jack Daugherty, Terry Francona, Chip Hale, Trevor Hoffman, Kenny Lofton and J.T.
+57 position players coached by Stitt were drafted by MLB teams, including most notably: George Arias, Casey Candaele, Jack Daugherty, Terry Francona, Chip Hale, Trevor Hoffman, Kenny Lofton, and J.T.
 Snow.